Day Sixteen on the Central Route of the Camino Portugués ~ Vairão (Vilarinho) to Barcelinhos (Barcelos), 28.8 Km (17.9 Miles)

 The Quaint Rua de São Miguel in Santagões on day sixteen on the Central Route of the Camino PortuguésThe Quaint Rua de São Miguel in Santagões

-After only a few hundred meters, we came to an intersection, with a nice picnic table and a sign for the Pão Quente Snack Bar in Santagões.
+After only a few hundred meters, we came to an intersection, with a nice bench and a sign for the Pão Quente Snack Bar in Santagões.
 It looked welcoming, however we were just at 5.0 km into the day.
-It was too soon for us to stop, so we turned left here as directed.
+It was too soon for us to stop, so we turned left here instead, as directed.

 We took an almost immediate left again after the snackbar, at this intersection with the M525, below, leaving Santagões on the way to São Mamede.